Complex semisimple quantum groups and representation theory: Representation theory of complex semisimple quantum groups

 \section{Representation theory of complex semisimple quantum groups}

 In this chapter, we discuss the representation theory of complex semisimple quantum groups.
-The appropriate notion of a $G_q$-representation here is that of a Harish-Chandra module for $G_q$, which means an essential $\DF(G_q)$-module, see Section \ref{sec:G_q-representations}.
-In particular, the unitary representations of $G_q$ belong to this class.
+The appropriate notion of a $G_q$-representation here is that of a Harish-Chandra module for $G_q$, which means an essential $\DF(G_q)$-module with $K_q$-types of finite multiplicity, see Section \ref{sec:G_q-representations}.
+In particular, the irreducible unitary representations of $G_q$ belong to this class.

 Our main focus will be the classification of irreducible Harish-Chandra modules.
 This is achieved by studying the (non-unitary) principal series representations of $G_q$ and the intertwining operators between them.
-We shall begin, however, with some results on the Verma modules for the for the quantized universal enveloping algebra $ U_q^\mathbb{R}(\mathfrak{g}) $ associated to a complex semisimple quantum group $G_q$, see Section \ref{sec:UqRg-Verma-modules}.
+We shall begin, however, with some results on the Verma modules for the quantized universal enveloping algebra $ U_q^\mathbb{R}(\mathfrak{g}) $ associated to a complex semisimple quantum group $G_q$, see Section \ref{sec:UqRg-Verma-modules}.